Qovery/qovery-client-go/docs/EnvironmentLogs.md

 ### NewEnvironmentLogs

-`func NewEnvironmentLogs(id string, timestamp time.Time, details EnvironmentLogsDetails, ) *EnvironmentLogs`
+`func NewEnvironmentLogs(type_ string, timestamp time.Time, details EnvironmentLogsDetails, ) *EnvironmentLogs`

 NewEnvironmentLogs instantiates a new EnvironmentLogs object This constructor will assign default values to properties that have it defined,